 Students explore career possibilities and the value of community service by assisting with projects on and off campus.
 The service hours completed in this program component may be used towards high school graduation requirements.
 Reflection on one’s experience is expected and will culminate in a formal presentation by the student.

-This is time to socialize; make use of Keene State College facilities such as the pool and gym, play outdoor sports, table tennis, or music; study; take a walk downtown; or simply relax.
+This is time to socialize, play outdoor sports or music, study, take a walk downtown, or simply relax.